 We want you, the reader, to use other people’s stories to think about your own story.
-And then to use our Storytelling Wheel of Reflection to reflect on your strengths, passions, experience, mindsets, values, and capabilities.
+And then to use our Storytelling Wheel of Reflection.
+We hope you can use it to reflect on your strengths, passions, experience, mindsets, values, and capabilities.
 As we have gone through writing this book, we have also been in constant learning mode.
-We have learned that some people prefer to start with the stories, some the stories and subsequent reflections, and others prefer to start with the model and begin with an initial understanding of their own story.
+We have learned that some people prefer to start with the stories.
+Some people prefer to read the stories and then the reflections together.
+And others prefer to start with the model and begin with an initial understanding of their own story.
 Of course, we hope that people find this book compelling and valuable enough to read cover to cover.
-But we’ve written each chapter to be relatively self-contained so that you can also dip into it and read one or two stories, reflect on them and then put it down.
+But we’ve written each chapter to be self-contained so that you can also dip into it and read one or two stories and then reflect on them.

-This book is very deliberately not a diagnostic to discover, label, or categorize anyone’s story.
-Instead, it is a collection of conversations with courageous, extraordinary, ordinary people like you who have chosen to pursue their dreams and make a difference in all sorts of ways.
-Most of all, this book is meant to encourage and inspire, or at a minimum reassure us, that we are all agents in our own lives, particularly in these unimagined times.
+This book is not a diagnostic to discover, label, or categorize anyone’s story.
+It’s a collection of conversations with courageous, extraordinary, ordinary people like you, people who have chosen to pursue their dreams and make a difference in all sorts of ways.
+Most of all, this book should encourage and inspire, or at least reassure you.
+We’re all agents in our own lives, particularly in these unimagined times.

-After reading this book, we hope that you’re able to articulate your own story or journey and reflect on it, using our reflection questions and our Storytelling Wheel of Reflection.
+After reading this book, we hope that you’re able to articulate your own story or journey.
+We encourage you to reflect on it using our reflection questions and our Storytelling Wheel of Reflection.
 There isn’t a single way of using the wheel; you can start anywhere.
-You may be at a pivotal moment in your life or career and not be sure what’s next for you.
+You may be at a pivotal moment in your life or career and unsure what’s next for you.
 You may be starting on your career journey and not be sure which path you want to start down.
-One of the interesting things that we found was that this wasn’t all about career changers; some people were career confirmers: I’ve gone through this process and discovered that I am happy where I’ve ended up.
-Other people were career expanders: I’m satisfied with my career for now, but I want to flex and add to it, perhaps preparing for a different future.
+One of the interesting things that we found was that this wasn’t all about career changers.
+Some people were career confirmers: I’ve gone through this process and discovered that I am happy where I’ve ended up.
+Other people were expanders or adjusters: I’m satisfied with my career for now, but I want to add to it, perhaps preparing for a different future.
+Then there were the career explorers: I want to experiment and test and see what is possible.
+Many people were more than one type at the same time.
 Wherever you are in your journey, we hope this book is useful whatever age you are.

-One observation that multiple storytellers made to us was how helpful it was to say their story aloud to someone listening intently.
-With that in mind, one suggestion we have is that after thinking through your timeline somewhat, you tell your story to a trusted confidant.
-Ask them not to interrupt you if they can help it, but that at the end, to ask some probing questions so that the timeline, meaning, and motivation become more apparent.
+One observation that many storytellers made to us was how helpful it was to say their story aloud to someone else.
+With that in mind, one suggestion we have is that you tell your story to a trusted confidant after thinking through your timeline somewhat.
+Ask them not to interrupt you if they can help it.
+But that at the end, to ask some probing questions so that the timeline, meaning, and motivation become clearer.
 It may even be worth recording the conversation.
 Honesty is vital.
 Missing out on essential aspects of your story because they’re embarrassing or painful is understandable.
 But it’s these moments that are often the point of greatest reflection and, therefore, learning and growth.

-Your trusted confidant could be anyone in your life or extended network who is interested, patient, present, and has a sense of connection with you.
-Sometimes immediate family members are too close, and possibly the attendant behind the desk at the municipal library is too remote.
+Your trusted confidant could be anyone in your life or extended network.
+Anyone who is patient, present, and has a sense of connection with you.
+Sometimes immediate family members are too close.
+But the attendant behind the desk at the municipal library is probably too remote.
 We would refer to these trusted confidants as trusted advisors, and there may be more than one of them.
 You may also want to return the favor if they enjoy the process.

-Throughout the process of hearing the stories, reading our notes, then writing up the stories, we continued to reflect on our reactions to them.
-Catherine and I had conversations between ourselves and with the storytellers about our reactions.
-Sometimes, the storyteller would then reflect on our reactions and admit that they’d never considered that particular interpretation and that it was insightful for them.
+Throughout the storytelling process, we continued to reflect on our reactions to them.
+We had conversations between ourselves and with the storytellers about our reactions.
+Sometimes, the storyteller would then reflect on our reactions.
+Some admitted that they’d never considered that interpretation and that it was insightful for them.
 This process, listening to our storytellers’ stories, then reacting will happen when you tell your story to another person.
 The dialogue that comes from this can be rich and valuable.

 Telling your story can be a powerful tool, revealing things you know and things that lie somewhat hidden.
-Some events have a profound impact yet may be overlooked or even intentionally put aside for a later point when you have the time and luxury of thinking through what they mean.
-Now that you’re considering pursuing your passions or greater purpose, it may be that ideal time to walk back through the formative, the profound, the forgotten, the sad, and sometimes highly amusing steps of your own wonderful impromptu career journey.
+Some events have a profound impact.
+Yet you may have overlooked them.
+You may even have set them aside for a future time when you have the time and luxury of thinking through what they mean.
+But now that you’re considering pursuing your passions or greater purpose, it may be that ideal time to revisit them and to walk back through all the steps of your own wonderful impromptu career journey.

-This short suite of questions draws on our coaching experience and the formulation of our authors’ responses to the narratives.
-It is by no means exhaustive, and we would encourage you to augment it.
-As you read our reflection questions, think about a time in your life when a very simple yet powerful question acted as an unblocker, moving your thinking and creating a platform for further reflection or even action.
+These questions draw on our coaching experience and our authors’ responses to the stories.
+It is by no means exhaustive, and we would encourage you to add to it.
+As you read our reflection questions, think about a time in your life when a very simple yet powerful question acted as a catalyst, when it moved your thinking and created an opportunity for further reflection or action.

-These reflection questions apply to each theme and concentrate primarily on the Passions, Strengths, Experiences, and Mindsets.
+These reflection questions apply to each theme: Passions, Strengths, Experiences, and Mindsets.

 - Think about what that definition means in a practical sense.
 How do you think about or experience each of these definitions of the theme?
-What emotions do you experience when you immerse in this reflection?
-How do other people perceive you concerning these experiences?
-How do you notice this?
+What emotions do you experience when you first think about this theme?
+What might other people say about you around this theme?

-- When you move from thinking about one to another, notice the overlaps or connections and let these build as you go through all four.
+- When you move from thinking about one theme to another, notice the overlaps or connections.
 Some will be much more interconnected for you than others.
-Other connections will reveal themselves over time when you stop actively thinking.
+Other connections will reveal themselves over time.
 Give yourself time and space to dwell.

 - Then start to think about your Resilience and Safety and Security.
 What keeps you safe?
 What makes you courageous?
 What helps you energize and stay strong?

-- Finally, consider yourself in the shoes of being your own coach and advisor; what else would you ask yourself to think about?
+- Finally, try to put yourself in the shoes of being your own coach and advisor; what else would you ask yourself to think about?